Print On Demand Vs. AliExpress Dropshipping: Which is More Profitable?

 It’s not that print on demand product costs are high for what you’re getting.
-I mean, for getting your own custom design on a product it isn’t too bad for a one off piece.
-However, for running a business, the print on demand prices are sky high.
-On Printful, the starting price for a mug is $8.95.
+I mean, for getting your own custom design on a product it isn’t too bad for a one-off piece.
+However, for running a business, the price of print on demand services are sky high.
+On Printful, the starting price for a mug is $7.95.
 Add in a worldwide shipping price of $16.95 and you’re at $25.90 USD for a mug!
 That’s not even the customer cost because you need to have a retail price to ensure a profit for your store.
 Your profit needs to be high enough to afford marketing and business costs and pay salaries.

 Mockup Generator Models All Look the Same

 Many print on demand services have a mockup generator that allows you to easily include a product photo on your website.
 This is great for new store owners.
 The downside is that all the mockups look the same.
 If you only sell leggings or phone cases, all your product photos will look identical.
 From a user experience perspective, your store can end up looking really repetitive making it hard for a customer to differentiate which product they should buy.
 Having models wearing the product or having different types of settings for your product photos can help make the decision-making process of online shopping easier.

 Eventually, you’ll find that you need to invest in product photography to ensure you have great product photos.
 However, this can have a high financial cost, especially for a new entrepreneur.